Moonlight-Team/Scarlet-Engine-Archive-/README.md

 # FAQ
 You can find the FAQ [here](./FAQ.md).

-# **Reminder this branch is unofficial, neither REMS nor the original decomp team can't provide support for this and it may not be up-to-date all the time.**
+# **Reminder this branch is unofficial, neither REMS nor the original decomp team can provide support for this and it may not be up-to-date all the time.**

 # Special Thanks
 * Geff For Helping With Video playback and fixing autobuilds